rc2dev/pifi-radio/README.md

 ## Installation

-### Dependencies

-While PiFi was created thinking about the Pi, it should run on any computer meeting the dependencies:
+While PiFi was imagined for the Pi, it should run on any computer with:

-- Ruby
-- A few Ruby gems
+- Ruby and a few gems
 - MPD
-- A web server to serve the static resources (optional)

-### How-to

 [Check the installation guide](INSTALL.md).